shopware5/devdocs/source/sysadmins-guide/varnish-setup/index.md

 ---

 ## Support
-Please note that shopware AG exclusively supports Varnish cache configuration for customers with Shopware Enterprise licenses.
+Please note that shopware AG only supports Varnish cache configuration for customers with Shopware Enterprise licenses.

 ## Requirements
-This configuration requires at least version 4.0 of Varnish and at least version 4.3.3 of shopware.
+This configuration requires at least version 4.0 of Varnish and at least version 4.3.3 of Shopware.

 ## Shopware configuration

 ### Disable the inbuilt reverse proxy
-The PHP-based reverse proxy has to be disabled.
-To disable add the following section to your `config.php`:
+The PHP based reverse proxy has to be disabled, which can be done by adding the following section to your `config.php`:

 ```
 'httpCache' => array(